 When most people think about Forex trading, the first things that come to mind are flashy charts, quick profits, and maybe a few late-night market sessions fueled by coffee.
 What doesn’t usually come to mind?
 The actual execution of trades, the invisible process that decides at what price your order gets filled.
 Yet, ask any seasoned trader and they’ll tell you: execution is everything.

 This is where two strange-sounding terms, TWAP and VWAP, step in.
 They aren’t just acronyms thrown around by institutional traders; they’re practical tools that shape how your trades hit the market.
-Think of them as different “driving styles” for your trades: one spreads your journey evenly over time (TWAP), while the other adjusts to traffic flow (VWAP).
+Think of them as different “driving styles” for your trades: one spreads your journey evenly over time, which is TWAP, while the other adjusts to traffic flow, which is VWAP.

 And here’s the real question: do these strategies actually matter for your Forex account, especially if you’re not trading billions like a hedge fund?
 That’s exactly what we’re going to unpack.